David Mensch

-After finishing his AFL career Mensch played with Mansfield in the Goulburn Valley Football League (GVFL) where he was a star player in their premiership side.
-He returned to coach Grovedale in the Geelong Football League and is now currently playing for Anglesea in the Bellarine Football League.
+After finishing his AFL career, Mensch played with Mansfield in the Goulburn Valley Football League (GVFL) where he was a star player in their premiership side.
+He returned to coach Grovedale in the Geelong Football League and then played for Anglesea in the Bellarine Football League.

+Mensch finished his football career in 2014 as playing coach of Winchelsea in the Geelong & District Football League, having joined the club in the 2012 off-season after finishing up at Anglesea.
+Two days after his 42nd birthday, Mensch booted eight goals for a best-on-ground performance in the final round of the 2014 GDFL regular season, before his side was bundled out by East Geelong in the elimination final the following week.